mamokarz/azure-docs/articles/iot-hub/iot-hub-devguide-file-upload.md

 ## File upload notifications

-When a device uploads a file and notifies IoT Hub of upload completion, the service optionally generates a notification message that contains the name and storage location of the file.
+When a device uploads a file and notifies IoT Hub of upload completion, the IoT Hub optionally generates a notification message to the service, which contains the name and storage location of the file.

 As explained in [Endpoints][lnk-endpoints], IoT Hub delivers file upload notifications through a service-facing endpoint (**/messages/servicebound/fileuploadnotifications**) as messages.
 The receive semantics for file upload notifications are the same as for cloud-to-device messages and have the same [message lifecycle][lnk-lifecycle].
 Each message retrieved from the file upload notification endpoint is a JSON record with the following properties: